Hillsborough County Extends State Of Local Emergency

 Get Connected.
 Stay Alert.

 Residents and visitors are encouraged to register for HCFL Alert, Hillsborough County’s official public notification system for emergency and urgent alerts.
-To receive messages by email, phone, and text, go to HCFL.gov/HCFLAlert.
-For the latest emergency-related information visit HCFL.gov/StaySafe.
-Residents without digital access are encouraged to call (833) HC STORM, or (833) 427-8676, the County’s storm information and helpline.
+To receive messages by email, phone and text, go to https://hcfl.gov/hcflalert.
+For the latest emergency-related information visit https://hcfl.gov/staysafe.
+Residents without digital access are encouraged to call 833-HC-STORM, or 833-427-8676, the county’s storm information and helpline.